-How is cataract managed in children and what is its visual prognosis?
+How is cataract managed in children?
+Also, what is its visual prognosis?

-Pediatric cataracts can occur in one eye (unilateral) or both eyes (bilateral).
-They can be complete or partial and can be present at birth or occur sometime after birth.
-Cataracts can be partial at birth and later progress to become visually significant.
-In contrast to adults, cataracts in children present a special challenge, since early visual rehabilitation is critical to prevent irreversible amblyopia (lazy eyes).
+Pediatric cataracts can happen in 1 eye -unilateral or both eyes-bilateral, at the time of birth or occur sometime after birth.
+Cataracts can be partial at birth and later growth to become visually vital.
+In contrast to adults, cataracts in children show a special challenge.
+As early visual rehabilitation is critical to prevent irreversible amblyopia.
 The earlier the onset, and the longer the duration of the cataract, the worse the prognosis.
 With new techniques and material in the treatment of congenital cataracts and improved surgical and clinical management, visual prognosis has improved.
 Now ophthalmologists operate as early as the first week of life and visually rehabilitate the child with either glasses or contact lenses.

 Dr. Shweta Jain

 Trained for higher surgical training in Scotland U.K for 2 years.

 Experience: Dr. Sanjiv Mohan has an experience of over 18 years as an Ophthalmologist”

 There is a painless, continuous reduction in vision.
 An early cataract is linked with difficulty in reading in normal light situations, and additional illumination is needed.
 Extreme glare and decreased sharpness.
 Some experience a fast shift in the number/power of glasses.
 In advanced cases there is a total loss of sight and lens becomes pearly white in color.

 If one experience any of the following issues, schedule an appointment with their eye doctor instantly: